Single Sign On on the Paystack Dashboard

 You will be able to assign the Paystack Application to users from your IDP console after you’ve successfully added Paystack as an application.
 Navigate to the Paystack Dashboard application in your IdP;

-• Create a SAML user attribute scoped to Paystack with data type string or text area.
+Create a SAML user attribute scoped to Paystack with data type

-• You’ll have to set an attribute statement on your SSO config that points to the user attribute in the application, so that it is available in the SAML assertion sent by the idP to Paystack backend.
-Sample attribute statements shown in the image below
+You’ll have to set an attribute statement on your SSO config that points to the user attribute in the application, so that it is available in the SAML assertion sent by the idP to Paystack backend.
+On some ID Providers you’ll have to create a custom attribute for the users first before mapping that attribute to the name above.

-• When creating a user, populate the PS Integration Roles JSON attribute with a JSON object of the integration you’re trying to add the user to and the role you want to provision them with.
-Your integration ID is the number underneath your business name at the top left of the Paystack dashboard.
-Learn more about Paystack dashboard roles here.
+When assigning a user to the Paystack application, populate the PS Integration Roles JSON attribute with a JSON object of the integration you’re trying to add the user to and the role you want to provision them with.
+Learn more about Paystack dashboard roles. here.
 You’ll have to repeat this for each user you’re adding to the Paystack application.

 {"412325":"admin","101256":"admin"}